 Violation of Law or Regulation.

 Putting aside the practical reality of the situation (that it could never actually work), was there a solid moral foundation in Prohibition?
-Was there a legitimate argument that the Liberty interests of the conventional majority were infringed by alcohol sale and consumption that justified the total restriction of the rights of the Wandering Pursuers who wanted a shot of whisky?
+Was there a legitimate argument that the Liberty interests of the conventional majority were infringed by alcohol sale and consumption that justified the total restriction of the rights of Wandering Pursuers who wanted a shot of whisky?
 At the time, there were three primary arguments put forth in support of Prohibition: (1) Alcoholics (mostly men) tended to abuse their wives and children, and were poor providers for their families, and since liquor is such a scourge and moderation so difficult for some men to achieve, only a total ban will force these wayward men back into their proper role as breadwinners for their families; (2) alcohol consumption contributes to crime, is a threat to public health (presumably among alcoholics) and public safety; and (3) religious organizations viewed liquor consumption as a personal sin and saloons as a breeding ground for political corruption and morally objectionable behavior.
 Putting aside purely political maneuvering by those who wanted justification for imposing a national income tax to fund the government, rather than relying on taxes on liquor, and those who wanted to divert grain resources to the war effort rather than whisky production, these were the moral/behavioral arguments in favor of banning alcohol.
 Ultimately the “dry” advocates achieved a political majority and were able to impose the ban on the entire country over the objections – and to the detriment of the Liberty interests – of the “wet” opposition.
 Here the conventional majority imposed its will and suppressed the Liberty interests of millions of Americans based on these arguments.

 Virtually all “victimless crime” falls into this category.
 Regulation of personal behavior, without a justification that warrants limitations on personal Liberty, are inherently suspect and mostly hypocritical.
 They are intended to perpetuate the moral views of the conventional majority.
 What is worse is that they also form the underpinnings for oppression of the Wandering Pursuers in many other areas.
 Bans on interracial marriage were so justified.
 Bans on homosexual intercourse (sodomy) were so justified.
 (And, sodomy prohibitions were also a classic example of the discriminatory enforcement of the law, since heterosexual men were never prosecuted for having consensual anal sex with their wife, or any consenting female partner.)
-All laws permitting the discriminatory treatment of gays and transgender individuals are so justified.
+All laws permitting the discriminatory treatment of the LGTBQ+ community are so justified.
 None have any legitimate basis for the restriction of individual Liberty.
-Yet, there very existence in the law books creates the paradox that one of the legitimate bases on which to restrict Liberty is that the behavior violates a generally applicable law or regulation, yet the law or regulation’s existence is not itself morally justified.
+Yet, their very existence in the law books creates the paradox that one of the legitimate bases on which to restrict Liberty is that the behavior violates a generally applicable law or regulation, yet the law or regulation’s existence is not itself morally justified.
 The recourse of the Wandering Pursuer is normally to seek public pressure to repeal the law, but that requires a long effort to bring a majority of people around to a way of thinking that is contrary to the very nature of the conventional majority.
 A quicker path is to challenge the unjustified laws in the courts seeking to have them declared unconstitutional or otherwise unenforceable.

 The Societal Response to Lawful Deviant Behavior